cul/ldpd-hyacinth/docs/hyacinth-2.5/uuid-identifiers.md

 # UUID Identifiers

-Hyacinth switched to using UUID (v4) identifiers in version 2.5, previously using Fedora 3 PIDs (e.g. abc:123).
+Hyacinth switched to using UUID (v4) internal identifiers in version 2.5, previously using Fedora 3 PIDs (e.g. abc:123).

 ## Why?